Vince-0/MSTeams-FreePBX/README.md

 Debian 12 Bookworm

-Asterisk 21, 22 (LTS) or 23 (pre-installed for FreePBX mode; for `--asterisk-only` the script builds Asterisk itself)
+**Asterisk 21** (primary legacy target — this is the version that will not receive the native `external_signaling_hostname` backport).

+Asterisk 22 or 23 **older than the backport releases** (22.11.0 / 23.5.0) also work, but upgrading to a release with native support is strongly recommended instead.

 ## Usage
 ### Download